JamesClonk/mcbackup/README.md

 # mcbackup
-K8s cronjob for periodical minecraft world backups
+Docker image to be used in a K8s cronjob for periodical minecraft world backups